lestec-al/a-notes/README.md

 - Google Cloud with Google Drive API

 ## Other
-- Both apps have some common code (e.g., most of the UI and cloud services), but also have some differences (e.g., database implementations)
+- Both projects have some similar code (e.g., most of the UI), but also have some differences (e.g., database implementations)
 - I am trying to follow recommendations from [Android App Architecture](https://developer.android.com/topic/architecture#recommended-app-arch) while building this apps